Antique Appraisal Cost Guide: Fees, Scope, and Quote Questions

 How FAIR helps buyers control scope

-FAIR routes buyers toward fee-transparent appraisers and adjacent guidance so the quote conversation starts with category, use case, location, timing, and evidence needs.
+FAIR helps buyers start the quote conversation with the right facts: category, use case, location, timing, evidence, and fee model.

 Use the directory when you already know the specialty you need.